prof-egg/Robotics-9204-2026/.docs/swerve-drive-chassis.md

 | Back Right | `7` | `8` |

 ### Module Details
+We are using [NEO Vortex MAXSwerve](https://www.revrobotics.com/rev-21-3005/) Modules in this chassis.
 | Module | Motor Inverted | ABS Encoder Inverted | Encoder Offsets | Offset +X (front) | Offset +Y (left) |
 | - | :-: | :-: | :-: | :-: | :-: |
 | Front Left | `false` | `false` | `0` | `11.75` | `11.75` |
 | Front Right | `false` | `false` | `0` | `11.75` | `-11.75` |
 | Back Left | `false` | `false` | `0` | `-11.75` | `11.75` |
 | Back Right | `false` | `false` | `0` | `-11.75` | `-11.75` |
+> [!NOTE]
+> For some reason the offsets are using modified cartesian coordinates where positive X points towards the front of the robot and positive Y point towards the left.
+> You can see [this page](https://docs.yagsl.com/bringing-up-swerve/check-your-motors) on the YAGSL docs for a chart.

 ### PIDF Values
 | Set | P | I | D | F | iz |